 However, it's really important to involve your employees at every stage.
 They'll help you understand what the priorities for a new system should be.

-Make your new computer system compatible
+Make your new IT system compatible

 Unless you are starting with a clean slate, you will need to ensure any new equipment or software is compatible with your existing setup.

-If you've changed or upgraded software, your employees may well require training or help to use it properly.
+If you've changed or upgraded software, your employees may require training or help to use it properly.
 Budget time and money for this too, because it's no good having the latest applications if nobody knows how to use them properly.